 Typically, most patients will need one PRP, sometimes two treatments.
-It all depends on the severity of the condition

-  and how much improvement is considered “adequate” for a given person.
-Those that need more may be candidates for growth

-  factor, amniotic-derived allografts or may be a hair restoration candidate.
+It all depends on the severity of the condition and how much improvement is considered “adequate” for a given person.
+Those that need more may be candidates for growth factor, amniotic-derived allografts or may be a hair restoration candidate.

-  The reasons why we can achieve success with our treatment program in conjunction with National Hair Loss is that we set

-  you up for success with:
+The reasons why we can achieve success with our treatment program is that we set you up for success with:

 - Professional low-level light (laser) therapy treatments, which is such a crucial player in hair regeneration.
-The use

-  of LLT Increase cell metabolism and the health of blood vessels in the scalp for thicker, supple and more durable hair
+The use of LLT Increase cell metabolism and the health of blood vessels in the scalp for thicker, supple and more durable hair shafts.

-  shafts.
 It can also:

 - Stimulate the sebaceous glands for silkier-looking hair.